isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 Use `scipy.stats.ttest_1samp` from `scipy` package

 ### Package Requirements (Python)
-`scipy.stats.ttest_1samp` is dependent on the 'scipy.stats' Python library, run the command line below for 'scipy.stats' to be installed
+`scipy.stats.ttest_1samp` is dependent on the `scipy.stats` Python library, run the command line below for `scipy.stats` to be installed.

 ```python
 pip install scipy